 Many plants which require cold treatment also require proper photoperiodic treatment for the induction of flowers, without which vernalization does not have any effect.
-If such plants are treated with gibberellins, they produce flowers without subjecting the plants to cold and photoperiodic treatments.
+If such plants are treated with gibberellins (GA), they produce flowers without subjecting the plants to cold and photoperiodic treatments.
 For example, Henbane is a rosette leaved long day plant which requires cold treatment for flowering.
 If such untreated plants are sprayed with GAs, the plants produce flowers.
 It means gibberellins not only substitute vernalization but also photoperiodic treatment.
-But same gibberellins have no effect on other long day and cold requiring plants species called petkus rye.
+But the same gibberellins have no effect on other long day and cold requiring plants species like Petkus rye.
 In some cases for the proper response to GA treatment, the plant should possess a cluster of leaves in rosette form as a precondition.
 The effect of GA on plants like Henbane has been attributed to its effect on the elongation of internodes at which time GA also promotes and probably elaborates the factors required for the induction flowers.

 Role of GA in vernalization pathway:

 Cold treatment activates VER203 gene expression.
 GA also induces VER203 expression thus GA can partially substitute cold treatment to initiate flowering in plants that require cold treatment.